Skip to content

 If you create an index on column A and column B, it first creates the index on column A and for every value in column A, it creates the second index on column B.

-This means it's important to put high cardinality columns first.
-If A is a binary value (e.g. BUY or SELL) but B is a higher cardinality value (e.g. asset symbol) then we should put B first.
+This means it is important to put high cardinality columns first.
+If A is a binary value (e.g. BUY or SELL) but B is a higher cardinality value (e.g. asset symbol), then B should be put first.
 This is because you are more likely to reduce the search space more in the initial lookup.

 Example 1